 Bridgeton Housing Authority

-Bridgeton Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of July 9th, 2020, Bridgeton Housing Authority has 1 waiting lists that are open now or opening soon.
+Bridgeton Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of June 22nd, 2021, Bridgeton Housing Authority has 1 waiting lists that are open now or opening soon.

 Bridgeton Housing Authority serves Bridgeton.